josephmanghan/Manghan-Backbase-Challenge/README.md

 - If a customer attempts to make a savings account withdrawal, but the requested amount is unavailable, the customer wishes to receive the greatest amount possible.
 This will be reflected in the ledger.
 - If a customer attempts to make a savings account withdrawal, but no funds are available, the card is "declined" and the transaction is removed from the ledger.

+As a final note, I was able to make the script more robust by enabling it to handle numerous accounts.
+AccountID now tracks an individual customer, with both a current and savings account attached to that ID.
+This means that testing does not need to be limited to 1 file per customer.

 ## Testing

 CSV files have been provided for testing, a rundown of which is given below, but you may input your own CSV files by following the instructions under **Usage**.